-The Fund, the ICAV, the Limited Partnership and the Entity were formed in connection with each other for legal, regulatory, tax or similar requirements.
+The Fund, the ICAV and the Entity were formed in connection with each other for legal, regulatory, tax or similar requirements.
 When considered together, they display the following typical characteristics of an investment entity:

-- The Fund, the ICAV, the Limited Partnership indirectly hold more than one investment; - b) Although the ICAV, and as a result, indirectly the Limited Partnership and the Entity, are wholly capitalised by the Fund through the purchase of equity, the Fund itself is funded by many investors who are unrelated to the Fund.
-The Fund does not own the equity of the ICAV, Limited Partnership nor the Entity; and - c) Ownership in the Entity is represented by equity or similar interests.
+- a) The Fund and the ICAV indirectly hold more than one investment; - b) Although the ICAV, and as a result, indirectly the Entity, are wholly capitalised by the Fund through the purchase of equity, the Fund itself is funded by many investors who are unrelated to the Fund.
+The Fund does not own the equity of the ICAV nor the Entity; and - c) Ownership in the Entity is represented by equity or similar interests.

-The Directors have concluded that the Fund, the ICAV, the Limited Partnership and the Entity each meet the definition of an investment entity as the following conditions exist:
+The Directors have concluded that the Fund, the ICAV and the Entity each meet the definition of an investment entity as the following conditions exist:

-- a) The Fund, the ICAV and the Limited Partnership have obtained funds for the purpose of providing investors with investment management services; and - b) The investments held by the Entity are measured and evaluated on a fair value basis and information about those investments are provided to investors on a fair value basis through the Entity.
+- d) The Fund and the ICAV have obtained funds for the purpose of providing investors with investment management services; and - e) The investments held by the Entity are measured and evaluated on a fair value basis and information about those investments is provided to investors on a fair value basis through the Entity.